 As I type, my jeans are damp & my hair is wet.
 I have just returned from a walk.
 It was raining when I left & raining when I got back.
 I can (& have) used weather as an excuse not to go out but I know I will feel better for it.
 The benefits will be felt long after I have dried out.

 Too tired.
 Too wet.
 Too hungry.
 Too busy.
 Too cold.
 Needed by a partner/children/friend/dog/cat.
 Valid reasons perhaps but most likely they are driven by the pressure to be busy & purposeful.
 Taking time for ourselves is not a priority.

 Contrary to common belief, busyness is not a virtue.
-Overwork, and the accompanying stress and exhaustion can make us less productive, disorganized and emotionally depleted.
+Overwork and the accompanying stress and exhaustion can make us less productive, disorganized, and emotionally depleted.
 Self-care habits can reduce the toxic effects of stress by improving our mood and boosting our energy and confidence levels.
-This is what we need to remind ourselves when the excuse gremlin tries to sabotage our wellbeing plans!
+This is what we need to remind ourselves of when the excuse gremlin tries to sabotage our wellbeing plans!

 Life has a habit of getting in the way of yoga

 I never tire of students telling me how good they feel after a class.
 This happens most frequently when they return to yoga after a hiatus of a few weeks or months.
 There is a renewed impetus to attend regular classes, to go on a retreat, or to begin a self-led practice.
 The buzz is tangible, yet the momentum can be lost when the bar is raised too high.

 My advice is to start small and a quick Google search revealed that all the experts say this too!
 If you want to have a regular yoga practice, begin with one session per week.
 Sow the seed of intention and find a class at a time & location that works for you.
 Set the intention in black & white by adding it to your schedule.
 If possible, book or pay for a class in advance and strengthen your intention.
 Prepare for the class the evening before so you have everything ready, renew your resolve to go whatever the weather.